-Yes – but we don’t recommend it.
+No!
 Opening the unit will invalidate your warranty!
 If your unit is still under warranty contact us as the batteries are covered by our warranty and we will replace them.
 If your unit is out of warranty then we recommend that you return it to us.
 We will check your unit and update the software if required.
 During battery replacement we will also replace the waterproof seal.
 Replacing the batteries is not for the fainthearted as the batteries are sealed in place with a specialist silicon sealant (NOT bathroom sealant) and the terminals are soldered to the circuit board using resin free solder to prevent corrosion.
-Using the wrong solder or sealant can reduce the life of your unit and may reduce it’s performance.
+Using the wrong solder or sealant can reduce the life of your unit and will reduce it’s performance.
 The circuit boards are lead free and require solder that most users do not have.
 A low wattage, temperature controlled soldering iron is also required.
 It is unlikely that most users have access to the correct equipment.
-If you must replace the batteries yourself, contact us, we will help get you up and running again and we have a list of parts and instructions to help you.

 Batteries that have been left for several months or a year or more and have completely self discharged will take ten hours to charge.
 After a day’s normal use the TAR-3 will typically require four and a half hours charging (or less).

 The DFG-1 uses much more power than the TAR-3 and takes eight to ten hours to recharge.

 The battery can be recharged with any USB power supply or port.
 Our TAR-3 and DFG-1 products have a built in Li-Ion battery charger and only requires a five volt 500mA supply.
 Any USB power source can be used.

 - a 12V car to USB 5V adapter, or